Best Pool Covers 2018: Top Picks For Your Budget In 6 Categories

 You can see how these pool covers compare in the table below.

-After the comparison table, we review each pool cover in more detail to give you an idea of its pros, cons and installation requirements.
+After the comparison table, we review each of these pool covers in more detail to give you an idea of its pros, cons and installation requirements.

-Then, we explain the factors we consider when evaluating pool covers, which you can use when shopping.
+Then, we explain the factors we consider when evaluating pool covers.

 Finally, we explain the different types of pool covers and provide a list of the most trusted brands.